GetSomeRest/client-fullstack-view.and.data.api/README.md

 Note: You need to host this htm page in a server.
 Example: in an ASP.net project or you can use technologies like mongoose etc.

+##Dependencies

+The token and file urn can ViewerHelperApp - .NET form based App which can create token, upload files and translate files.
+This sample give back the urn.

+##Setup/Usage Instructions

+* Get your consumer key and secret key from http://developer.autodesk.com

 You can also watch ViewerDeveloperSample_working.mp4.
 This shows basic working of the sample.

+##Written by

+Virupaksha Aithal